singularityhub/sregistry-cli/docs/clients/aws.md

 You need to add your user to a group, and select permissions.
-I chose `AmazonEC2ContainerRegistryFullAccess` because I wanted all the things!
+I chose `AmazonEC2ContainerRegistryFullAccess` and `AmazonEC2ContainerServiceFullAccess` because I wasn't really sure what to choose, but generally wanted all the things!
 Once you get this, THEN the next screen will give you an "Access Key ID" and secret token, and these are exactly what you want to copy paste into this first field asked for by `aws configure`.
 You can also choose a default zone.
 I chose the one that showed up as default in my Manager Console.